Yomikoooo/Machine_Learning/README.md

 ## My Learning Process:
 python libraries(pytorch, numpy, pandas, matplotlib) $\rightarrow$ opencourse(lec and hw and proj) $\rightarrow$ books(including math) $\rightarrow$ projects(find in github or kaggle) $\rightarrow$ papers(top conf and research group)

+**Detailed**: assuming math preliminary is equipped(at least calculus, linear algebra, probability theory and some mathematical statistics basics, if not sure how many to learn, go to book `PRML`), some crash tutorial of `python libraries`(official tutorial is enough), then go to `CS229(or NTU ML2023)` for machine learning basics, after that go to `CS231n` for deep learning basics and computer vision, then go to `CS224n` for natural language processing basics.
+If research, read papers in `top conferences` and `research groups`.
+If find jobs, go to `kaggle` to do some projects.

+TOP conf: ICML, NIPS, ICLR, CVPR, ICCV, etc.
+Research groups: Google Research, Google Brain, Deepmind, Meta AI, Tencent AI Lab, etc.
+Mu Li is has his youtube channel to lead me to read important papers.
+If not enough, RSS feed is useful.

 ### Programming:
 | Name | tutorials | docs |